 5 Tips for preparing for School or Kinder.

 Lucas was at daycare 3 days a week for a while before he started school, so I thought he would make a smooth transition to school.
 But it was not to be.
 It was tears at line up for almost 2 weeks.
-He was fine, 5 minutes after we left he was fine, and we were lucky to have a lovely teacher who helped to ensure that he loved school.
+He was fine.
+Five minutes after we left he had settled, and we were lucky to have a lovely teacher who helped to ensure that he loved school.

 I feel like I have learnt a few things, through getting them wrong, or right, and when I asked some friends if they found it hard there was a treasure of great ideas.
 So I have put together these tips hoping they will help you and your little ones transition.

 This one was a top tip for many.
 We forget that the kids often have no idea what they are about to embark on - except that it's 'SCHOOL'.